Bandilngan (Windjana Gorge) National Park in the Kimberley region offers stunning bushwalking through the outback wilderness.

-Rated as one of the most beautiful of all the gorges in this frontier region, Windjana is rich in vegetation and wildlife.
+Rated as one of the most beautiful of all the gorges in this frontier region, Bandilngan is rich in vegetation and wildlife.

-The walls of Windjana Gorge rise up from floodplain of Lennard River, reaching 100 metres high in places.
+The walls of Bandilngan rise up from the floodplain of Lennard River, reaching 100 metres high in places.

-A three and a half kilometre easy walking trail winds through the gorge – you’ll see primeval life forms fossilised within the gorge walls.
-Keep an eye out for birds, fruit bats and fresh water crocodiles.
+A 3.5 kilometre easy walking trail winds through the gorge – you’ll see primaeval life-forms fossilised within the gorge walls.
+Keep an eye out for birds, fruit bats and freshwater crocodiles.

-Windjana Gorge National Park is about a two hour drive from Derby and is best visited during the mild weather conditions between May and September.
+Bandilngan National Park is about a 2-hour drive from Derby and is best visited during the mild weather conditions between May and September.